 To qualify for deduction, awards to executive officers under the annual performance-based bonus program and the long-term incentive program include a performance test based on adjusted net income in addition to the other performance tests described above.
 Adjusted net income means net income adjusted, as appropriate, to exclude the following items or variances: change in accounting principles; acquisitions; dispositions of a business; asset impairments; restructuring charges; extraordinary, unusual or infrequent items; and extraordinary litigation costs and insurance recoveries.
-For fiscal 2015, the adjusted net income target was \$5.1 billion, and the Company achieved adjusted net income of \$8.8 billion.
-Net income was adjusted by increasing reported net income to reflect the write-off of a deferred tax asset related to the Disneyland Paris recapitalization (\$399 million) and the net impact of restructuring and impairment charges and timing adjustments (\$4 million).
-Therefore, bonuses earned in fiscal 2015 and restricted stock units vesting based on fiscal 2015 results are deductible under Section 162(m).
+For fiscal 2016, the adjusted net income target was \$5.8 billion, and the Company achieved adjusted net income of \$9.4 billion.
+Net income was adjusted by excluding the impact of a net gain associated with the acquisition by A+E Television Networks of an interest in Vice Group Holdings, charges taken in connection with the discontinuation of our Infinity console game business and the net impact of restructuring and impairment charges.
+Therefore, bonuses earned in fiscal 2016 and restricted stock units vesting based on fiscal 2016 results are deductible under Section 162(m).